 But I'll work it out.

-It is just peculiar.
+It's just peculiar.

 It was far from my thoughts, I have to say.

-But I'm curious, do you think there is an afterlife?
+Do you think there is an afterlife?

-What's your eternal life?
+What's your eternal life.

 Of course.